pananton/busrpc-spec/busrpc.md

     1. If field is `optional` and is not set, append `<null>` reserved word to `tmp`.
     2. Otherwise, if field type is not `bytes` or `string`, append `EncodeValue(field_value)` to `tmp`.
     3. Otherwise, append `bytes`/`string` value to `tmp` (note, that value is added as-is, without additional encoding).
-4. If APPLY_HASH is not set, return `tmp` as a string
+4. If APPLY_HASH flag is not set, return `tmp` as a string
 5. Otherwise, calculate SHA-224 hash of `tmp` and return `EncodeValue(hash, 0)`.

 ### General algorithm